RichardSobreiro/article-strangle-legacy-system/Part I.md

 In this article, we will explore some of the common mistakes that I have seen during some modernization processes and how to address the contexts that lead to those mistakes.
 The fictitious scenario used here belongs to an also fictitious company that provides maintenance services for truck drivers linking them with well-suited specialists given the kind of failure the driver is facing.

-There are three main steps that this article series will follow:
+There are three phases that this article series will follow:

 **1 - Given the business needs, the processes, and the rules that belong to the business, we will create a model using Domain-Driven Design.**

 2 - With the picture of the actual architecture we will explore how to create a strategy that makes the data recorded inside the legacy system available in cloud.

-3 - In the end, we will explore how to run the services on the cloud using Azure Kubernetes Service
+3 - In the end, we will explore how to run the services on the cloud using Azure Kubernetes Service and Pricing Comparisons for overall architecture

 In this first article we will discuss the first topic.

-Something important to mention: this is a how-to article, then there will be a lot of code and deliverables here.
+Something important to mention: this is a how-to article, then there will be a lot of code, tutorials to follow, and deliverables here.

 About the fictitious scenario: the company has most of its legacy system developed using Microsoft technologies like .NET framework, SQL Server, IIS Server, Windows Server, etc, then the cloud platform already selected by the board of executives is Azure (doesn't mean because your stack is Microsoft based you must use Azure - We can explore the AWS platform in a next article).